ihechukwudere/dirtracker/README.md

 ##### Reads configuration file (XML) only once after it is created.
 	The getElapsedTimeInMillisSinceFileCreation(), method in the Directory
 	class calculate the period of time since each file creation.
-Newly created files are determined by comparing the time since the file creation to the task time-interval.
+Newly created files are read only once by determining the time since the file was created to the task time-interval.

 ##### Handled exceptions